mingchia-andy-liu/sudoku/server/README.md

 This is a Node server.
 All the requsts starts with `/sudoku` shall be directed to this web service.

 ## How to start
-This commands builds the containers with a `tag` 'server' and does not use cache when building.
+This commands builds the container with a `tag` 'server' and does not use cache when building.
 ```
 $ docker build -t server . --no-cache
 ```